RaccoonCultSoftware/obs-recording-organizer/README.md

 ### Dropdown is Empty

-- Add a Window Capture or Game Capture source to any scene
+- **Windows/Linux:** Add a Window Capture or Game Capture source to any scene
+- **macOS:** Add a macOS Screen Capture source to any scene
 - Click 🔄 refresh button in Scripts window

 ---